 You may also have a right to paid leave under California law or if your employer provides paid leave to other temporarily disabled employees.
-For more information, see:
+For more information, visit the Resources section at: https://prhe.ucsf.edu

-www.prhe.ucsf.edu/prhe/workmatters_rights

-2In general, there is no right to temporary paid leave under federal law, and pregnant women do not usually qualify for Social Security disability benefits.
+$^{^2}$ In general, there is no right to temporary paid leave under federal law, and pregnant women do not usually qualify for Social Security disability benefits.